User Profile

 The role of NT-proBNP during early screening and diagnosis of HF (from 00:10:28)

 Due to the lack of signs/symptoms at Stages A and B, biomarkers are important in order to identify patients at risk of HF and therefore requiring further clinical evaluation.
 Over the last several years, sensitive and specific biomarkers, such as N-terminal pro B-type natriuretic peptide (NT-proBNP), have been identified that can be used to predict future HF development and progression.
-Professor Pop-Busui highlighted a study by Clodi and colleagues11 that stratified patients using NT-proBNP levels combined with albuminuria to predict cardiovascular (CV) events in type 2 diabetes.
+Professor Pop-Busui highlighted a study by Clodi and colleagues11 that stratified patients using NT-proBNP levels and albuminuria to predict cardiovascular (CV) events in type 2 diabetes.
 The study demonstrated that NT-proBNP was a better predictor than albuminuria for identifying those at highest risk of developing more advanced HF.11 Professor Pop-Busui concluded that testing biomarker levels is an effective way of identifying patients at risk of HF.

 The ADA/ACC consensus paper provides a stepwise approach to the screening and diagnosis of HF in patients with diabetes, with biomarkers playing an important role, especially in HF Stages A and B.1 If biomarkers are not elevated, assessment should be repeated annually.
 If elevated, imaging (i.e. echocardiogram or chest x-ray) should be performed to establish the diagnosis and the cause of clinical HF, providing information on cardiac structural and functional changes and etiology.